wavejumper/rehook-dom/README.md

 * All keywords are mapped to their equivilant name in the [React Native API](https://facebook.github.io/react-native/docs/activityindicator), eg `:KeyboardAvoidingView`.
 For the DOM, they are mapped to their [tag name string](https://reactjs.org/docs/react-api.html#createelement), eg `:div`.
 * Custom React Native components (eg, those imported from npm), can be referenced directly.
 * All collections map to [React fragments](https://reactjs.org/docs/react-api.html#reactfragment).
-Every item in the collection must be a valid react element.
+Every item in a collection must be a valid React element.

 ```clojure
 (ns example.components